 Some people are in awe at the number of animals that I am able to find and use.
 Believe it or not, death is just as much a part of life as living.
 Modern society is wonderful, however, we are very removed from the reality of death and the extent of animal products in everyday things like lotions and cell phones.
-Ethical sourcing is the opposite of cruel (but if you are opposed to eating meat, I can only ask that you respect my dietary choices as I respect yours).
+Thoughtful sourcing is the opposite of cruel (but if you are opposed to eating meat, I can only ask that you respect my dietary choices as I respect yours).
 There are fewer and fewer taxidermists, especially today, that are advocates for killing something for the sole sake of art.
 For those that do-all I can say is live and let live.
 As I said above, ethics are subjective!
 Everyone does what they feel is right.
 What I have written here is simply to explain my process for those who are interested, and not to place judgement on anyone that may do or feel differently.

 Please also note that sensational news media does not always include these points in their coverage of taxidermy art (or anything, for that matter!).
 In appealing to the ever shortening attention spans of readers, it is disappointing that certain outlets choose to use their clout to conjure a story that preys on human emotion and faux outrage to gain ratings and traffic as opposed to honestly reporting the truth to educate readers.
 Clickbait wins.
 Even when the information is readily available, as it is right here.

 To quote another artist, sometimes we must pause, look beneath the surface and explore other points of view.
 Whether or not we agree, your reality is as real to you as mine and others are to me and them.
 It is always better to ask than to assume.
 As a human being, I'm always growing, changing, and learning, so these ethics are an ever evolving thing.